Tasty Recipes for the Home Cook

 How to store the cake:

 This cake can be kept at room temperature for a day or two.
 Refrigerate if you want to keep it longer than that.
-Because of the syrupy glaze, I prefer to store the cake refrigerated.
-It holds up longer chilled.
+Because of the syrupy glaze, I prefer storing the cake refrigerated.
+It holds up longer when chilled.

 Grandma Yearwood’s Coconut Cake